TOP WINERIES TOUR

-Kai Schubert and Marion Deimling, both Geisenheim UniversityViticulture & Oenology graduates from Germany established SCHUBERT WINES in 1998.
+Kai Schubert and Marion Deimling, both Geisenheim UniversityViticulture & Oenology graduates, established SCHUBERT WINES in 1998.

 Having worked with top winemakers & in various vineyards across the world, their dream had always been to search for the ideal place to plant and produce their true passion – Pinot Noir.
 On arriving in Martinborough, Kai and Marion felt they had found what they were looking for, & in Spring,1998, they acquired a small established vineyard in Martinborough and 40 hectares of bare land in East Taratahi, just north of Martinborough, followed by plantings from scratch in 1999 and 2000.

 SCHUBERT’S philosophy is to craft wines of uncompromising quality that will stand out alongside the finest in the world.
 14 hectares of wines are closely planted in the traditional, European style and the unique climate produces low yields.
-As a result they have been quick to capture the attention of connoisseurs and critics alike for their alluring, internationally award winning wines of outstanding character, complexity, balance and grace.
+As a result they have been quick to capture the attention of connoisseurs and critics alike for their alluring, internationally award winning wines of outstanding character, complexity & balance.

 Cambridge Road Wines